Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

-This paper explicitly establishes the dualism of Bayesian frameworks as an active learning procedure realized through acquisition functions.
-In particular, we bring to light this synergy analyzing the learning criteria that guide the adaptive sampling in pool-based active learning, and demonstrate that these principles are also impersonated by the infill criteria that guide the adaptive search paradigms realized by the acquisition functions.
-This symbiosis is evidenced for the case of a single source of information adopted to query unknown samples, and when multiple sources are at disposal of the learner to interrogate new input.
-Accordingly, we review and discuss the sampling strategies commonly adopted in pool-based active learning frameworks, and discern from these approaches the learning criteria that realize the adaptive queries to accomplish a specific learning goal (Section \ref{s:learning criteria}).
-Then, the attention is dedicated to the explicit identification of the infill criteria realized through popular acquisition functions in Bayesian optimization (Section \ref{s: acquisition functions }), namely the expected improvement, probability of improvement, entropy search and max-value entropy search.
-The objective is to compare these infill principles with the learning criteria in pool-based active learning, and explicitly formulate the synergy between Bayesian frameworks and Active learning as adaptive sampling schemes guided by common principles.
-The same avenue is followed to formalize the synergy for the case of multiple sources of information available for querying during the sampling procedure.
-In particular, we identify the learning criteria that guide the sampling process for active learning with multiple oracles (Section \ref{s:Active learning with multiple oracles}), and compare them with the infill criteria specified by well-established multifidelity acquisition functions in multifidelity Bayesian optimization (Section \ref{s: multifidelity acquisition function}).
-This permits to clarify the shared principles and the mutual relationship that characterize the two adaptive sampling schemes, when the decision of the sample to query requires also the selection of the appropriate source of information to be evaluated.
+This paper explicitly formalizes and discusses Bayesian frameworks as an active learning procedure realized through acquisition functions.
+In particular, pool-based active learning shows in essence a strong dualism with Bayesian frameworks.
+We emphasize this synergy through the dissertation on the correspondence between learning criteria and infill criteria; the former drive the sampling procedure in pool-based active learning, while the latter guide the search in Bayesian schemes through the acquisition function.
+This symbiosis is evidenced for the case of a single source of information adopted to query samples, and when multiple sources are at disposal of the learner to evaluate new input.
+Accordingly, we review and discuss popular sampling policies commonly adopted in pool-based active learning, and discern the learning criteria to accomplish a specific learning goal (Section \ref{s:learning criteria}).
+Then, the attention is dedicated to the identification of the infill criteria realized through popular acquisition functions in Bayesian optimization (Section \ref{s: acquisition functions }).
+The objective is to explicitly formalize the synergy between Bayesian frameworks and Active learning as adaptive sampling schemes guided by common principles.
+The same avenue is followed to formalize this dualism for the case of multiple sources of information available during the learning procedure.
+In particular, we identify the learning criteria adopted in pool-based active learning with multiple oracles (Section \ref{s:Active learning with multiple oracles}), and compare them with the infill criteria specified by well-established multifidelity acquisition functions in multifidelity Bayesian optimization (Section \ref{s: multifidelity acquisition function}).
+The objective is to clarify the shared principles and the mutual relationship that characterize the two adaptive learning schemes when the decision of the sample to query requires also the selection of the appropriate source of information to be evaluated.